Harshith-Harish/NeuroPulmoVisionAI/README.md

 ## Overview

 The **NeuropulmoVisionAI** is a machine learning application designed to assist in the diagnosis of medical conditions by analyzing medical images.
+This project is part of my Dissertation for MTech in Software Systems from BITS Pilani.

 This project focuses on two main functionalities:
 1. **Brain Tumor Segmentation** using the U-Net model.
 2. **Chest X-ray Classification** using Convolutional Neural Networks (CNNs).